Filtering Interlopers with Photometry and Diagnostic Features: A Machine Learning Framework Validated with CSST Slitless Spectroscopy: Methodology

 \section{Methodology}

 Our objective is to select a high-purity subset of galaxies from the CSST slitless spectroscopic survey while maximizing completeness.
-This task presents two interconnected challenges: processing the high-dimensional, non-linear relationships within the photometric and spectroscopic features, and scaling efficiently to the $\sim$62 million galaxies in our parent sample.
-To address these, we employ the eXtreme Gradient Boosting (XGBoost) algorithm \cite{Chen:2016aa}.
-XGBoost is a state-of-the-art implementation of gradient-boosted decision trees, renowned for its predictive accuracy, computational efficiency, and robustness against overfitting \cite{Shwartz-Ziv:2022aa,Grinsztajn:2022aa}.
+This task presents two interconnected challenges: processing the high-dimensional, nonlinear relationships within the photometric and spectroscopic features, and scaling efficiently to the $\sim$62 million galaxies in our parent sample.
+To address these, we employ the eXtreme Gradient Boosting (XGBoost) algorithm \citep{Chen:2016aa}.
+XGBoost is a state-of-the-art implementation of gradient-boosted decision trees, renowned for its predictive accuracy, computational efficiency, and robustness against overfitting \citep{Shwartz-Ziv:2022aa,Grinsztajn:2022aa}.
 Critically, it natively handles missing data by internally optimizing decision splits to maximize information gain, which is essential for processing real-world observational datasets that commonly contain incomplete entries due to measurement noise or instrument limitations.
-Moreover, its tree-based architecture provides inherent interpretability through feature importance metrics and decision pathways, offering physical insights into the model's predictions.
+Additionally, its tree-based architecture can provide inherent interpretability through feature importance metrics and decision pathways, and it can be interpreted seamlessly with SHAP \citep{Lundberg:2017aa} to deliver both global and local interpretability, potentially offering physical insights into the model's predictions.
 This combination of capabilities makes it exceptionally suitable for our large-scale classification task.

-\subsection{Model training}
+\subsection{Model Training}

 Prior to model training, the feature matrix was preprocessed to ensure numerical stability.
 Non‑numerical entries (NaN or infinite values) in the feature matrix were replaced with a constant sentinel value of $-999$, and all features were subsequently standardized to zero mean and unit variance using a \texttt{StandardScaler}.
-For binary classification, each galaxy was labeled as accurate (positive class, yields 1) if its redshift measurement satisfied $|\Delta z| / (1+z_{\rm true}) \leq 0.002$, and inaccurate (yields 0) otherwise.
+For binary classification, each galaxy was labeled as accurate (positive class, yields 1) if its redshift measurement satisfied $|\Delta z| / (1+z_{\rm true}) \leqslant 0.002$, and inaccurate (yields 0) otherwise.